Llama 4 Scout

 Overview

-Llama 4 Scout is Meta’s efficiency-oriented open-weight Llama 4 model for teams that need customization with lower serving costs than larger open models.
-Meta’s official launch materials describe Scout as a natively multimodal MoE model with 17B active parameters across 16 experts and a 10 million token context window.
+Llama 4 Scout is Meta’s efficiency-oriented Llama 4 model for teams that need customization with lower serving cost than larger open models.
+Meta’s official launch material describes Scout as a natively multimodal MoE model with 17B active parameters, 109B total parameters, 16 experts, and a headline 10 million token context window.

 Capabilities